jp1995/kappa-launcher/README.md

 Once you have done this, simply run the script again.

-Requirements include rofi, jq and xdg-utils.
-It's likely that you have the latter two installed.
-Optionally, you'll also need streamlink, chatterino and/or chatty.
+Requirements include rofi, jq and streamlink.
+Optionally, you'll also need chatterino or chatty and xdg-utils for the browser fuction.

 ## Additional info